What is the Hidden Job Market?

 - Companies are more likely to get high quality applicants from current employees, who both understand the needs of the job and have a vested interest in recommending good candidates – especially if they'll be working with whoever gets the job.

 - Employees are also motivated to give good referrals if the company offers a bonus to employees who recommend the applicant who is hired.

 Tap the Hidden Job Market Through Networking

 - Say yes to invitations beyond traditional networking functions.
 Go to the ballgame with your college roommate.
 Go to your cousin's baby shower.
 Make time to swing by your neighbor's barbecue.
-You never know when you'll meet the person who knows the person who has an in.
+Once you're at these events, be social and introduce yourself to people you don't know.
+You never know when you'll meet the person who knows someone with an in.